Dear Blog Readers:

 Tibetan Buddhism gives us practical tools to help us manage the death of a loved one, whether human or animal.
 Much of the unhappiness surrounding death arises from our quite natural sense of loss.
 But we do have a choice.
 By focusing on our loved one’s consciousness as it moves from one realm of experience to the next, we are able to cope with the death of our pet with greater compassion and equanimity.

-You’ll find a a more extensive explanation of this vital subject in Buddhism for Pet Lovers.
+You’ll find a much more extensive explanation of this vital subject in Buddhism for Pet Lovers.

 For more blogs like this, ‘Subscribe’ at the bottom of this page (if you’re reading it on your phone) or top left of your page now!